2016rshah/blog/posts/charity_match_2017.md

 ## <u>Conclusion</u>

 Like I said, I will match your donations to any of these charities.
-I'm hoping to reach 10% of my summer income, so any donation on your part (small or large) is much appreciated -- I can take venmo or cash or a receipt of your donation, whatever is convenient for you!
+I'm hoping to reach 10% of my summer income, so any donation on your part (small or large) is much appreciated.
+I can take venmo (@ rushisshah) or cash or a receipt of your donation (which you can message me on Facebook, or <a href="mailto:2016rshah@gmail.com">email me</a> at 2016rshah [at] gmail [dot] com), whatever is convenient for you!
 Just reach out to me if you want to contribute :)